Get in Touch

 Training Program

-1. Fundamentals of LLMs and agents in developer work
+1. Fundamentals of LLM and agent operation in developer work

-What is an LLM from a programmer's perspective
+What is an LLM from a developer's perspective

-Differences between a language model, code assistant, and coding agent
+Differences between a language model, a code assistant, and a coding agent

-How the model analyzes context, code, instructions, and interaction history
+How models analyze context, code, instructions, and interaction history

-The developer's role as the decision-maker for technical matters
+The role of the developer as the decision-maker for technical choices

 2. Setting up Claude Code, Codex, and Cursor for daily AI work